craiga/craiga.github.io/manual.markdown

 ---

 Inspired by [Cassie Robinson's article](https://cassierobinson.medium.com/a-user-manual-for-me-d3a851fbc694), here's a manual for working with me.
+It's very much a work in progress.

 ## Conditions I like to work in